liudichen/mui-formily/README.md

 export { default as Transfer, TransferProps } from './Transfer';
 export { default as EditableTable, EditableTableProps } from './EditableTable';
 export { default as KeyWords, KeyWordsProps } from './KeyWords';
+export { default as DocumentContent, documentContentDataPurify } from './DocumentContent';

 export { default as Reset, ResetProps } from './Reset';